Time Isn't Linear (At Least, Not Anymore)

 If you’re here, maybe you’ve felt it too.
 It’s possible that your internal clock is “broken” just like mine.

-Where healing refuses to be a staircase or a checklist and some days stretch and some vanish, and you can’t tell if you’re moving forward or just treading water.
+You might be at that point where the calendar stops mattering, or where healing refuses to be a staircase or a checklist and some days stretch and some vanish completely, and you can’t tell if you’re moving forward or just treading water.

 I live in that swirl now where memory, hope, ache, and wonder are all tangled together.